 Before we go further into the differences between the 6063 T5 and T6, consumers need to understand the following terms:

 This refers to the process of eliminating the internal stress present in metals.

 This refers to when the metal is heated to a particular temperature and rapidly cooled to match the required hardness.
 This can result in in varying strengths of 2.
 6, and 7 series aluminum sheets.
 Further quenching treatments can also occur to increase them.

 When talking about T5, we are referring to the temperature that aluminum alloys are rapidly lowered to through air cooling once extrusion from the extruder is complete.
 This is also done to adhere to the required hardness levels, i.e., Wechsler 8-12 hardness.

 Conversely, T6 refers to the instant cooling of aluminum alloys using water after extrusion from the extruder has taken place.
 This is done to allow the aluminum sheet to achieve higher levels of hardness.

 With an air-cooling system, the process can take a relatively long time of around 2 to 3 days, which is also referred to as natural aging.
-On the other hand, water cooling takes a short time and is known as artificial aging.
-The primary difference between T5 and T6 states is the strength levels.
-In the case of the T6, it tends to be higher than the T5, and other properties can also resemble similar features.
+Conversely, water cooling, also referred to as artificial aging, is a much faster process.
+You are likely wondering - what sets the T5 and T6 states apart?
+Well, that’s their strength levels.
+T6 is often much stronger than T5 and is better in many other ways.

 T5 aluminum can be applied in everyday settings like solar frames.
 However, if you require specialized aluminum profiles with high strength levels, you should use T6 aluminum.
 It also has better-performing features for various settings.